nickoneill/thatthinginswift/content/switch-unwrap-shortcut.md

 title: "Switches and Optionals"
 description: "Switches provide a nice shortcut for nil testing"
 ---
-I may be straying from the traditional “things you know how how to do in Objective-C” a bit -- unwrapping is not a thing we needed before Swift -- but I can’t help but share this pattern I’ve been frequently using.
+I may be straying from our traditional “things you know how how to do in Objective-C" bit -- unwrapping is not a thing we needed before Swift -- but I can’t help but share this pattern I’ve been using.

 As I get more and more accustomed to the places that optionals belong in my Swift code, I keep finding new ways to handle those clunky spots where they feel unwieldy.
 This is great because I really like the idea of optionals.
 There are so many ideas in programming that can be thought of as either always having a value or sometimes being nil, so the distinction is apt.
 Finding ways to handle optionals gracefully makes me even more convinced they’re a great choice for Swift.